-4.2 Types & Evaluation of Capabilities
+4.2 Types and Evaluation of Capabilities

 Jamestown has a variety of planning and support capabilities to apply towards hazard mitigation activities.
 Most importantly is an active community base.
 The business owners, residents and visitors all contribute to promote growth and stability in town.
+The city has the capacity to expand on certain capabilities through the passage and enforcement of additional codes and regulations.
+The town also has the capacity to continually grow the stakeholders involved in the Hazard Mitigation Committee to reflect growth and change in the community.
 The following sections provide an overview of the critical capabilities within the town and how they play a role in the mitigation effort.

-4.2.1 Local Government & Program Areas
+4.2.1 Local Government and Program Areas